dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 ## Export Wi-Fi settings from a Windows device

-In Windows, use the **netsh wlan** utility to export an existing Wi-Fi profile to an XML file readable by Intune.
+In Windows, use **netsh wlan** to export an existing Wi-Fi profile to an XML file readable by Intune.
 The key must be exported in plain text to successfully use the profile.

 On a Windows computer that already has the required WiFi profile installed, use the following steps:

 1. Create a local folder for the exported W-Fi- profiles, such as **c:\WiFi**.
 2. Open up a Command Prompt as an administrator.
 3. Run the `netsh wlan show profiles` command, and note the name of the profile you'd like to export.
 In this example, the profile name is **WiFiName**.
-4. Run the `netsh wlan export profile name="ProfileName" folder=c:\Wifi` command.This creates a Wi-Fi profile file named **Wi-Fi-WiFiName.xml** in your target folder.
+4. Run the `netsh wlan export profile name="ProfileName" folder=c:\Wifi` command.
+This creates a Wi-Fi profile file named **Wi-Fi-WiFiName.xml** in your target folder.

 ## Import the Wi-Fi settings into Intune